Travel World Planet

 Bodh Gaya Travel Guide

 Gaya is an important city in the Indian state of Bihar.
 The city of Gaya is an integral part of the cultural heritage of India.
-Its significance as a centre of learning and from the religious viewpoint is immense.
-For the Hindus, Gaya is a place where an important ritual for the peace of the departed soul is completed.
-For the Buddhists, the place holds significance for this is the place where Lord Buddha preached the Fire Sermon on the Brahmayoni Hill, formerly called the Gayasisa.
-Bodh Gaya is a place in the Gaya district situated 15 kilometer from the main town of Gaya.
-Apart from Bodh Gaya, the other three important places related to Buddha’s life are Lumbini, Kushinagar and Sarnath.
-The magnificent Mahabodhi Temple was nominated as a World Heritage Site under UNESCO in the year 2002.
+Its significance as a center of learning and from the religious viewpoint is immense.
+For Hindus, Gaya is a place where an important ritual for the peace of the departed soul is completed.
+For Buddhists, this place holds significance, as it is where Lord Buddha preached the Fire Sermon on the Brahmayoni Hill, formerly called the Gayasisa.
+Bodh Gaya is a place in the Gaya district situated 15 kilometers from the main town of Gaya.
+Apart from Bodh Gaya, the other three important places related to Buddha’s life are Lumbini, Kushinagar, and Sarnath.
+The magnificent Mahabodhi Temple was nominated as a World Heritage Site under UNESCO in 2002.

 The present site of the Mahabodhi Temple was earlier known as the Bodhimanda.
 Surrounding it was a huge monastic settlement.
 In Pali, the primary monastery was called Bodhimanda-Vihara.

-The present city of Bodh Gaya became famous only after the Prince Gautama Siddhartha attained enlightenment.
-After renouncing all the worldly pleasures, the prince wandered off from his palace in search of his questions.
-After a lot of wandering, he gradually reached the banks of the river Falgu.
-Sitting under a Bodhi tree, he started meditating to find the answers to his questions.
-After three days and three nights, he attained the ethereal state of enlightenment and insight and came to be known as Buddha.
-Preaching the world the importance of righteousness, Buddha finally settled at Sarnath and laid the foundation of Buddhism.
+The present city of Bodh Gaya became famous only after Prince Gautama Siddhartha attained enlightenment.
+After renouncing all the worldly pleasures, the prince wandered off from his palace in search of answers.
+He gradually reached the banks of the river Falgu.
+Sitting under a Bodhi tree, he meditated and after three days and nights, he attained enlightenment.
+He came to be known as Buddha.
+Buddha then preached the world the importance of righteousness and settled at Sarnath, laying the foundation of Buddhism.
 Since Bodh Gaya witnessed this heavenly phenomenon, a temple was built at this site and dedicated to the enlightened one.
-The surrounding areas to Gaya comprising of Nalanda, Rajgir, Vaishali and Pataliputra soon became important centers of learning.

 Places to Visit in Bodh Gaya

-The holy place of Bodh Gaya is integrally linked with the life of Gautama Siddhartha who upon attaining enlightenment came to be known as Buddha.
-Situated 15 kilometers away from the holy town of Gaya, Bodh Gaya is the site of the famous Maha Bodhi Temple.
-The Bodhi Tree is also located in the same premises as the Mahabodhi Temple.
-The most notable feature of the temple is its architectural excellence apart from the exclusive diamond throne also known as Vajrasana.
-The place is visited by devotees in large numbers during the Buddha Purnima festival.
+The holy place of Bodh Gaya is integrally linked with the life of Gautama Siddhartha, who became Buddha after attaining enlightenment.
+Situated 15 kilometers away from the holy town of Gaya, Bodh Gaya is the site of the famous Mahabodhi Temple.
+The Bodhi Tree is also located in the same premises.
+The temple’s architectural excellence and the exclusive diamond throne, known as Vajrasana, are notable features.
+The temple is a major pilgrimage site, and thousands of devotees visit during Buddha Purnima.

 Monasteries built earlier still remain intact and can be seen within the same temple complex.
-The monastery built by one of the contemporary of Samudragupta, Kittisirimegha catered to the Singhalese monks specially.
-The monastery is situated near the Mahabodhi Vihara.
+The monastery built by Kittisirimegha, a contemporary of Samudragupta, catered to the Singhalese monks.
+It is situated near the Mahabodhi Vihara.

-For years now, a number of temples have grown around the main temple.
-As a mark of their respect and devotion to the enlightened one, people from countries like Bhutan, Tibet, China, Japan, Myanmar, Nepal, Sikkim, Sri Lanka and Vietnam have constructed a number of monasteries and temples.
-A mark of cultural integrity, these temples reflect the traditions of the host countries.
-The architecture of the temples is fine specimen of art.
-Worth noticing among them is the Nippon Temple built by the people of China in the shape of a pagoda and the Myanmar Temple also sporting similar architectural patterns.
-The Bronze Statue of Buddha in the Thai Temple and the 200 years old Statue of Buddha is equally noticeable.
-The massive 25 meter statue of Buddha placed in a garden adjacent to the Thai Temple is another object of tourist attraction.
+For years, several temples have grown around the main temple.
+Devotees from Bhutan, Tibet, China, Japan, Myanmar, Nepal, Sikkim, Sri Lanka, and Vietnam have constructed monasteries and temples here.
+These temples reflect the cultural traditions of the host countries.
+The architectural diversity highlights the cultural exchanges between India and these nations.
+Among the notable temples are the Nippon Temple (built in the shape of a pagoda) and the Myanmar Temple.
+The Bronze Statue of Buddha in the Thai Temple and the 200-year-old Statue of Buddha are also notable.
+The 25-meter Buddha statue in the Thai Temple garden is another tourist attraction.

-Tourists can also visit the Ghats and Temples that have grown up on the banks of the Falgu River in Gaya.
+Tourists can also visit the Ghats and Temples that have grown on the banks of the Falgu River in Gaya.
 The Vishnupad Temple is the main attraction here.
-Devi Ahilyabai Holkar, the ruler of Indore built this temple back in the 18th century.
-Other attractions include the Mangala Gauri Shrine, the hills Shringa-Sthan, Brahmayoni and Ram-Shila.
+It is believed that Lord Vishnu’s footprint is embedded in the temple’s sanctum.
+Built by Devi Ahilyabai Holkar, the ruler of Indore, in the 18th century, the temple remains a revered site.
+Other attractions include the Mangala Gauri Shrine, Shringa-Sthan, Brahmayoni, and Ram-Shila.

-Nalanda, Rajgir, Vaishali and Pataliputra, the seats of ancient learning, definitely make for important itineraries in your Bodh Gaya trip.
+Nalanda, Rajgir, Vaishali, and Pataliputra are important centers of ancient learning, making them great additions to your Bodh Gaya trip.

 How To Reach Bodh Gaya